 The winter solstice, also known as the hibernal solstice, is the shortest day of the year.
 Because the Earth has a tilted axis, the Northern Hemisphere and Southern Hemisphere have opposite summers and winters.
 In the Northern Hemisphere, the summer solstice is in June and the winter solstice is in December.

 During the winter solstice, the sun travels its shortest path across the sky.
 This is the shortest day and longest night of the year.
-It’s also the first official day of winter.

-As explained by Britannica, “When the winter solstice happens in the Northern Hemisphere, the North Pole is tilted about 23.4° (23°27′) away from the Sun.
+“When the winter solstice happens in the Northern Hemisphere, the North Pole is tilted about 23.4° (23°27′) away from the Sun.
 Because the Sun’s rays are shifted southward from the Equator by the same amount, the vertical noon rays are directly overhead at the Tropic of Capricorn (23°27′ S).
 Six months later the South Pole is inclined about 23.4° away from the Sun.”

 What Is Yule, and How Is It Connected to the Solstice?